my-yangj/logik/README.md

 # hw verif

-block level:
+in block level:
-- sv/sysc uvm
+- sv/sysc/python uvm
 - formal

 ip/subsystem level: ip is with standard interfaces; subsystem is a group of related ips.